Catholic Church sexual abuse cases in Australia: Archdiocese of Sydney

 In 2007, Ross Murrin, 52, a former Sydney Catholic school teacher and Marist Brother, accused of indecently assaulting eight male Year 5 students at a Daceyville school in south-east Sydney in 1974, pleaded guilty to some of the 21 charges.

 In 2016, Fr Roger Flaherty received a sentence of two years and two weeks in prison five months after pleading guilty to molesting three altar boys in the 1970s and 1980s.
 However, Flaherty's advanced age and poor health allowed him to be eligible for parole six months into his sentence.
 Former Sydney archbishop Cardinal James Freeman and auxiliary bishop Edward Kelly were accused of shielding Flaherty from prosecution when the acts of sex abuse were committed.

 In 2017, Fr Denis Chrysostom Alexander was arrested in Sydney and faces an extradition to Scotland for sexual and physical abuse he reportedly committed at the former Fort Augustus Abbey in the 1970s.
-The sex abuse investigation against Alexander also resulted in the Archdiocese of Sydney stripping him being of his priestly faculties in Australia by 2013 as well.
+The Archdiocese of Sydney stripped him of his priestly faculties.

 In 2018, the Archbishop of Sydney, Cardinal George Pell, was convicted of child sex offences, but was acquitted by the High Court of Australia in 2020.

-In April 2019, Fr Anthony Caruana was arrested and charged with sexually abusing five minors, including one male minor, between the years 1982 and 1988 when he was a dormitory manager, rugby coach and band teacher at Chevalier College.
+In December 2021, Fr Anthony Caruana was found guilty of sexually abusing 12 students in his care between the years 1982 and 1988 when he was a dormitory manager, rugby coach and band teacher at Chevalier College.
+He was sentenced to 15 years' imprisonment.

-In November 2020, Theo Overberg, the secretary for the Jesuit Conference Asia-Pacific at the Jesuit Curia in Rome, and Laurence Leonard, who recently served as spiritual director at the Corpus Christi seminary in Melbourne, have each been charged with indecently assaulting three boys during the 1970s at Sydney's Saint Ignatius' College Riverview.
+In July 2023, Theo Overberg, a Jesuit priest and the then-secretary for the Jesuit Conference Asia-Pacific at the Jesuit Curia in Rome, was found guilty of indecent assault involving corporal punishment against three boys in the 1970s at Sydney's Saint Ignatius' College Riverview.
+In June 2024, Laurence Leonard, a Jesuit brother, was found guilty of similar offences and sentenced to nine months' imprisonment.